How to Meet Credit Card Minimum Spend

 Business Expenses

 Do you have a business?
-Does your husband have a business?
+Does your spouse have a business?
 If so, it is great to pay those expenses with your card if you can and get reimbursed.
 My husband is a consultant and often has to travel, stay at a hotel, and eat out.
 We tell the company he works for that we will pay the expenses, and they reimburse us monthly.
-This in itself can often meet our minimum spending.
+This in itself can often meet our minimum spend.

 Pay Taxes